 Think you can’t make beautiful BBQ ribs on your electric smoker?
 Think again.
 Get ready for tender, fall-off-the-bone rich pork that’ll be the envy of any barbecue.
 Here’s how to smoke ribs in an electric smoker.

-The majority of BBQ ribs recipes out there seem to only cover charcoal or gas smokers, so today I wanted to put together a guide to smoking ribs on an electric smoker.
+The majority of BBQ rib recipes out there seem to only cover charcoal or gas smokers, so today I wanted to put together a guide to smoking ribs on an electric smoker.

-Electric smokers are a great way for users to get into BBQ smoking, but with less hassle and less mess.
+Electric smokers are a great way for newcomers to get into BBQ smoking, but with much less hassle and less mess.
 But going for one shouldn’t mean that you miss out on classic barbecue dishes.

-So today I’m going to cook some good old fashion smoked ribs on the smoker (I have a Masterbuilt), and walk you through all the steps to smoke the perfect rack of ribs.
+So today I’m going to cook some good old fashion smoked ribs on the smoker (I have a Masterbuilt 40-Inch Bluetooth model), and walk you through all the steps to smoke the perfect rack of ribs.

 The best smoked rib recipes are so nuanced in layers of flavor that it’s almost impossible to replicate with any other form of cooking.

 The mix of flavors from fat rendering over the course of hours, the hickory smoking wood, and the BBQ rub, all come together to create beautiful layer upon layer of mouth watering flavor.

 There’s nothing quite like it.